lvh/lvh.github.io/posts/reverse-ungineering.rst

 What if buildings failed as often as software projects?
 =======================================================

+To illustrate the differences between software development and other engineering disciplines, Glyph compares software to civil engineering.

-When it comes to getting things done, we're just not very good, as Glyph points out:
+For example, when it comes to getting things done, we're just not very
+good:

   Most software projects fail; as of 2009, 44% are late, over budget, or out of specification, and an additional 24% are canceled entirely.
 Only a third of projects succeed according to those criteria of being under budget, within specification, and complete.

-He then rightly points out that those shenanigans would never be accepted in civil engineering, a Serious Engineering Discipline:
+Those shenanigans would never be accepted in civil engineering, a Serious Engineering Discipline:

   Would you want to live in a city where almost a quarter of all the buildings were simply abandoned half-constructed, or fell down